BC Government Jobs

 bc government jobs

-BC Government Jobs pay varies from about $14.00 per hour for Administrative Assistant to $25.00 per hour for Service Delivery Officer, with Administrative Assistants.
+BC Government Jobs pay varies from $14.00 per hour for an Administrative Assistant to $25.00 per hour for a Service Delivery Officer, with Administrative Assistants.
 As a result, the typical BC Government Jobs pay varies from about $53,600 per year for a Service Delivery Officer to $58,000 per year for an Administrative Assistant, with the highest compensation being $58,000 per year for an Administrative Assistant.

-Note: Please keep in mind that all pay estimates provided are approximations based on third- party submissions.
+Note: Please keep in mind that all pay estimates provided are approximations based on third-party submissions.
 The minimum wage varies from jurisdiction to jurisdiction, and you should check with your company for exact pay numbers.

 Advantages of Working for the Government of British Columbia Jobs